emillumine/third-party/outils/config.md

         Character which by used to separate every 2 phone figures (04.67.23.89.21 for example) Default is " "

+- SHOW_FTOP_BUTTON = True (by default)

+        If True, in shift_template calendar choice view, "Volant" button is included

 ### Scales and labels files generation

 - DAV_PATH = '/data/dav/cagette'